RiverArchitect/RA_wiki/wiki/Installation.md

 -   **02\_Maps** contains a map `templates` subfolder that is copied by *River Architect*'s modules for processed conditions (e.g., `02_Maps/CONDITION/`) for <a href="Mapping">Mapping</a> of Rasters and Shapefiles.
 The following templates and folders may be modified:
     -   `symbology`\ contains a standard symbology layer file (`.lyrx`) for partially logarithmic lifespan classification
-    -   `river_template.aprx` is the standard *ArcPro* project file, where developers recommend to adapt background image (layer) connections.
+    -   `river_template.aprx` is the standard *ArcGIS Pro* project file, where developers recommend to adapt background image (layer) connections.

 -   **Module (folder): [`RiverArchitect/Connectivity`](Connectivity)** for [habitat connectivity analyses of restoration efforts](Connectivity).
     - `Output` directory where Connectivity module outputs are saved.